OCP-on-NERC/vault-config/README.md

 ## Apply the configuration

-After you have generated tokens for all the target clusters, you can run the `apply_vault_config.py` script:
+After you have the dex oidc secret and tokens for all the target clusters, you can run the `apply_vault_config.py` script:

 ```
 python apply_vault_config.py